 Susan Taylor's article ran in the Abilene Reflector-Chronicle today and featured lots of her delicious recipes.
 I always send the column at let the Lifestyles editor select which recipes she wants to run.
 Susan's husband, Bruce, also shared a recipe that was not included in the final print (it will, however, be in the next Dickinson County Home Cooking cookbook).
+His recipe was for Six-Week Muffins -- a recipe that I used to make but hadn't done so for awhile.
+Actually made them about a week ago and we've baked a fresh batch a couple of times since then.
+So handy to have the batter on hand.

 1. Mixraisin bran, sugar, flour, soda, and salt in VERY LARGE bowl.
 Add beaten eggs, oil, and buttermilk.
 Mixwell.